 Measuring dwell time is the start of the path to enhanced customer experience, optimised store performance and higher profitability.

 How to measure Dwell Time?

 A video sensing system tracks the path people take through a store and their dwell times at different locations.
 Intelligent people-sensing units connect with overhead cameras to monitor and time customers’ progress.
-The customer isn’t identified so privacy is protected.
+The customer isn’t identified so privacy is protected, complying with GDPR.
 Data is logged by the units and regularly sent back to a central computer, over wi-fi or Ethernet for example.
 The system also measures footfall and integrates with POS information to produce real-time sales conversion figures.

 The dwell time and path data is often displayed as a “heat map” – where different colours are overlayed on a map of a store or department to show the most popular areas and routes.